 For instance, you might want to be tax-savvy by leaving an IRA to your favorite nonprofit, instead of to a child.
 The nonprofit, being tax-exempt, will receive the entire gift.
 But if you’d left that IRA to a child, they’d lose a substantial portion of it.
 That’s because income tax must be paid on retirement plan distributions received by an individual—even when it’s part of an inheritance.

 Next, if you have minor children, choose a guardian in case their other parent cannot raise them.
 You’ll also need to select a custodian—someone to manage your minor children’s property and assets until they come of age.
 This is a conversation to have with your lawyer.

 Finally, choose an executor — the person who will carry out the terms of the will.
 It must be someone you trust — and someone willing to do the job.
 Ask first — don’t surprise them after you’re gone.
 You’ll also need to choose an alternate in case your first choice cannot serve when the time comes.

 And now you’re ready to contact an estate attorney, or use our free, secure, online will-maker, LegacyPlanner™.

 See?
 We told you it was easy!
 While some estates are more complicated than others, that’s basically all there is to it.

 No more excuses.
 Make your will today!

 Did you know over 68 percent of Americans don’t have a will?
 Take the opportunity to educate your friends about the importance of creating an estate plan that will protect their families and secure their own legacy.
 If you’re a nonprofit, you’ll create a larger impact by subscribing to LegacyPlanner™, our online will planning service that makes it easy for your supporters to plan their will for free and to remember you with a bequest.
+[If it is not in your budget, get the free version here.]
 This will further open up conversations on the importance of planned giving.